 Many data sources are available to inform Pacific halibut movement.
-Decades of tagging studies and observations have shown that important migrations characterize both the juvenile and adult stages and apply across all regulatory areas.
-The conceptual model of halibut ontogenetic and seasonal migration, including main spawning and nursery grounds, as per the most current knowledge, was presented in IPHC-2019-MSAB014-08 and was used to assist in parameterizing movement rates in the OM.
+Decades of tagging studies and observations have shown that inter-annual and intra-annual movement characterizes both the juvenile and adult stages and apply across all regulatory areas (Carpi, et al., 2021).
+The conceptual model of halibut ontogenetic and seasonal migration, including main spawning and nursery grounds, as per the most current knowledge, was used to assist in parameterizing movement rates in the OM.